 The trickiest part of valuing an injury claim is determining what you are entitled to for pain and suffering.
 A jury has discretion in making this decision and a lawyer that can justify this value can help a jury in determining this value.
 This is where clients receive money for their time, energy, pain, suffering, inconvenience and other intangible damages that give clients money in their pocket.

 Jason Wischmeyer has represented numerous clients in personal injury matters and reached settlements and tried cases successfully to a jury for his clients.
 Jason previously represented insurance companies and knows the factors these companies consider and how to present your case to an insurance claim’s adjuster for a positive valuation.
-What is my injury claim worth is a valuable question for a client to consider, but other factors enhance or lessen the answer to that question and must be considered before choosing an attorney.
+What is my injury claim worth is a valuable question for a client to consider, but other factors enhance or lessen the answer to that question and must be considered before choosing an Indiana personal injury attorney.

 Most importantly, Jason will be honest with you and make a demand designed to resolve your case not prolong your case.
 He is not interested in filing a lawsuit to obtain an increased fee.
 His interest is in providing you fair, honest and powerful representation designed to resolve your case so that you can move on with your life.